Introduction

 Watkins et al., 2008

 Table 1: Brain activation in the secondary auditory areas (in which the auditory feedback of speech, among others, is processed).
-In the five lower rows, studies of fluency-enhancing conditions are listed. * = Meta-analysis
+In the seven lower rows, studies of fluency-enhancing conditions are listed. * = Meta-analysis

 All the findings mentioned above suggest a relationship between auditory feedback and stuttering, but the nature of that relationship has hardly been understood until now.
 One reason is that the observations in this regard appear conflicting.
 On the one hand, stuttering disappears when auditory feedback is masked, delayed, or otherwise altered; this seems to suggest an effect of distraction.
 On the other hand, enhanced speech fluency is associated with greater activations in secondary auditory areas, suggesting a more intensive processing of auditory feedback.
 In the theory presented on this website, I will resolve this inconsistency and explain the relationship between stuttering and auditory feedback – a relationship that plays a central role in the mechanism underlying stuttering.